Ebola Outbreak: How Worried Should We Be?

 Public health officials would say it's when the virus is spreading in a crowded urban environment that's a major transportation hub and has dilapidated, ill-equipped health care facilities.

-Unfortunately that's what's happening right now in the northwest of the Democratic Republic of Congo.
+Unfortunately, that's what's happening right now in the northwest of the Democratic Republic of the Congo.

+Ebola is a virus that causes a severe, and often fatal, illness.
 The epicenter of this outbreak is in an extremely rural, extremely remote part of the Equateur province.
 But this week a new patient turned up nearly a hundred miles away in Mbandaka, a city of more than a million on the banks of the Congo River.

 Peter Salama, the World Health Organization's deputy director general for emergencies, told NPR that the declaration of "urban Ebola" is a major shift in this outbreak.